Kotlin/kotlinx.collections.immutable/proposal.md

 There are two families of collection interfaces in the Standard Library:

 * read-only interfaces, which only allow to read elements from a collection;
-* mutable interfaces, which additionally allows to modify elements in a collection.
+* mutable interfaces, which additionally allow to modify elements in a collection.

 Kotlin mostly doesn't provide its own collection implementations.
 Its collection interfaces are mapped to the standard JDK collection interfaces and implemented by the JDK collection implementations, such as `ArrayList`, `HashSet`, `HashMap` and other classes from `java.util` package.

-It is proposed to provide immutable collection interfaces which extend read-only interfaces and specify by the contract the real immutability of their implementors.
+It is proposed to provide immutable collection interfaces which extend read-only collection interfaces and specify by the contract the real immutability of their implementors.

 ### Modification operations